pablohenriqueop/pablohenriqueop/README.md

 Graduated in Internet Systems, he had experience with the development of several digital products using PHP.
 Currently I work with Front-End development and master stack HTML, CSS and JavaScript.
 Passionate about JavaScript, he has knowledge in React, React Native and starting to learn NodeJS.

-- I’m currently working at Ame Digital with React / Redux 😎
+- I’m currently working at Grupo Boticário with React / NextJS

 ### Connect with me: